With $2.4 million purchase, a Colorado nonprofit is testing "intervention model" to keep trailer parks out of private equity’s hands

 “So many people would have been displaced if we hadn’t gotten something going on here,” Jimenez said.
 “There are a lot of people in here that wouldn’t have known where to go next.”

-The Krueger siblings said they count themselves lucky that all four agreed that leaving money on the table was the right thing to do if it would keep the 3-Mile community intact.
+The Krueger siblings said they count themselves lucky that they all agreed that leaving money on the table was the right thing to do if it would keep the 3-Mile community intact.

 Bern said they had followed news of park residents attempting and failing to buy their parks across Colorado, and hoped 3-Mile might light a new way forward.
 “This is an opportunity to have a positive story amongst all these negative stories,” he said.